Wie is de Mol? 25th Anniversary season: Episode 3

-As the current treasurer, Jurre is given an advantage for the assignment.

-The remaining seven candidates stand in a "police lineup" wearing headphones which play a monologue from Rik.
-Unbeknownst to non-Mole contestants, from behind a two-way mirror, Jurre is given a microphone connected to the headset of the Mole.
-Jurre is given the opportunity to speak through the microphone to the Mole, for a maximum of three minutes, in order to evoke a reaction.
+As the current treasurer, Jurre is given an advantage.
+The other seven candidates stand in a "police lineup" wearing headphones which play a monologue from Rik.
+Unbeknownst to non-Mole contestants, from behind a one-way mirror, Jurre is given a microphone connected to the headset of the Mole, and is given the opportunity to speak at the Mole, for a maximum of three minutes, to try and evoke a reaction.
 The first 30 seconds are free, but money becomes increasingly deducted from the pot if further time is used, with a maximum €1,500 deducted beyond two minutes.